 Hello bookworms!!
-Welcome to Monday Mini’s, where today we will be looking at the game, Graveyard Keeper — something slightly different for this week!!
+Welcome to my first ever video game review of Graveyard Keeper — something slightly different for this week!!

 Just in case you’ve been wondering where I’ve been (because, I have not been blogging or reading much lately), I have been playing Graveyard Keeper on my Switch pretty much non-stop for the past two weeks.
 Outside of work that is!!